Rock your boat with a marine-rated receiver

 Marine-rated receivers are designed and tested to withstand the extremes of a marine environment.
 At a minimum, most marine receivers feature a conformal coating on the circuit board.
 This coating adds a level of water and corrosion resistance to the internal electronics, though it doesn’t guarantee direct protection from the water.
 If you’re planning on installing your receiver in a location that gets wet frequently, check to see if a protective cover is available.

 When your receiver’s mounting location is more exposed to the elements, though, look for receivers that are built to be waterproof.
 Many of these receivers boast "IP" ratings, a European standard for “Ingress Protection."
 IP measures the degree of protection the unit has from water projected against the exterior.
 A higher number is better – for example, a receiver rated to IPX-5 is protected from water projected against it coming from a nozzle at a flow rate of 12.5 liters per minute at a specified pressure and distance for three minutes.
 A receiver rated at IPX-1, on the other hand, is protected against the equivalent of a light rain shower.
-The Clarion CMD8 is a good example of a marine receiver with an IPX-5 rating.

 Sun can be almost as harmful to your receiver as water, since UV rays can damage and crack the faceplate if your receiver is constantly exposed to bright sunlight.
 Since you can’t smear sunscreen on your receiver, look for models with UV protection.
 And if you go boating in salt water, consider receivers that meet the ASTM (American Society of Testing and Materials) B117 standard for salt spray and fog exposure.